Sign In to Your Account

 Investors with an eye toward some “wow” factor to their coin holding should also consider the massive kilo sized Koala or Kookaburra.
 These coins are nearly 4” in diameter and weigh 32.15 troy ounces.

-One of the best-known world coins, even by non-investors, the Krugerrand was originally available only as a gold coin for 50 years.
+One of the best-known and popular gold world coin, even by non-investors, the Krugerrand was originally available only as a gold coin for 50 years.
 South Africa introduced the silver Krugerrand in 2017 to celebrate the 50th anniversary of the Gold Krugerrand.

 The one-ounce premium uncirculated Silver Krugerrand contains one Troy ounce of .999 pure silver.
 The observe has a picture of Paul Kruger, the 19th century political and military figure for whom the coin is named, and the reverse shows the Springbok antelope.
 Both sides of the coin have inscriptions in English and the native language of South Africa, Afrikaans.